The Variable Man: Plot summary

 Cole is a man from 1913, the time just before the First World War.
 He is accidentally brought into the story's present by a "time bubble" that was used for research about the past.
 The authorities attempt to capture him, but he evades them and goes on the run.
-It is discovered Cole has a genius for intuitively understanding and repairing machines, which he used to earn money as a repairman in his own time and again while on the run.
-Other characters speculate such abilities were more common in the pre-WWI era that produced Edison and other inventors.
-The engineer working on the FTL bomb realizes the Variable Man might be able to make Icarus work and manages to track him down.
+It is discovered that Cole has a genius for intuitively understanding and repairing machines, which he used to earn money as a repairman in his own time and again while on the run.
+Other characters speculate such abilities were more common in the pre-WWI era that produced inventors like Thomas Edison.
+The engineer working on the FTL bomb realizes the Variable Man might be able to make Icarus function and manages to track him down.
 Cole agrees to help on the understanding he will then be sent back to his own time with a quantity of precious metals to buy equipment for his repair business.

-Cole eventually succeeds, and an Icarus device is launched toward Proxima Centauri with the intention of destroying the star along with its planets while Earth's fleet attacks the empire's forces in space.
+Cole eventually succeeds, and an Icarus device is launched toward Proxima Centauri with the intention of destroying the star and its planets while Earth's fleet attacks the empire's forces in space.
 The device fails to affect its target, leading to a crushing defeat for Terra.

 Investigation reveals the star did not explode because Cole had made the Icarus device function fully according to its inventor's intentions, solving the problem that had destroyed the prototype.
 Instead of a powerful bomb, humanity now has a working FTL drive that cannot be intercepted by the Centaurans.
-The Terran authorities realise they are now free to travel beyond the limits of the Centauran Empire and there is no further need for war.
+The Terran authorities realize they are now free to travel beyond the limits of the Centauran Empire and there is no further need for war.